nlundquist/log4js-lw/README.md

 This derivation of the Log4JS library provides a simple Log4j like interface for logging in the browser.
-This project was started to reduce the complexity, remove the burdensome legacy support and add modularity to the [active Log4J browser project](https://github.com/stritti/log4js) created and maintained by stritti.
+This project was started to reduce the complexity, remove the burdensome legacy support and add modularity to the [original Log4J browser project](https://github.com/stritti/log4js) created and maintained by stritti.

 ## Usage